samihauddin/AWS_cloud_computing/linus_notes.md

 `MYNAME=Samiha` this is how a variable can be created

 `export MY_NAME=Samiha`
-`printenv `this will allow you to see your variable in the OS itself
+`printenv `this will allow you to see your variable in the os itself